simon-smart88/shinyscholar/README.md

 run_shinyscholar()
 ```

-An individual module can be run for development purposes using `run_module()` e.g. `run_module("select_query")` but this requires the most recent version of the package to be installed.

 ## Justification
 Shiny apps are a great way to lower the barrier for entry for users to complete complex analyses, by enabling online access to the rich ecosystem of R packages through a graphical user interface.
 However, often apps produced by academics do not follow best practices in software development or open science.
 If apps become popular, more features are requested and developers move onto new roles, it may become difficult to maintain their codebase.
 If users cannot reproduce their analyses outside of the application, it prevents them from modifying analyses to suit their particular use-case, makes it harder to understand the analysis and limits their ability to use the results in publications.
 Additionally, it may not be possible to determine which R packages are being used in the application, making it more onerous to cite the packages in publications.
 Other packages exist for creating templates of shiny apps, e.g. `{golem}` and `{rhino}` but these are more generic and do not contain features specifically for use by academics.